-Both Wow Air and Icelandair offer the opportunity to visit on a layover at no extra cost for up to a week when traveling to and from Ireland, the UK and mainland Europe, making it easy to squeeze in on another longer trip.
+Both Wow Air and Icelandair offer the opportunity to visit on a layover at no extra cost for up to a week when traveling to and from Ireland, the United Kingdom and mainland Europe, making it easy to squeeze in on another longer trip.

 Summer airfares are almost always more expensive, but you can score great deals if you fly in the off-season, or even better, wintertime.
-During the off and shoulder seasons, tickets can be purchased for $200 USD round-trip from departure points like Boston and Washington, D.C. in the US.
+During the off and shoulder seasons, tickets can be purchased for $200 USD round-trip from departure points like Boston and Washington, D.C. in the United States.